 It can be stressful not knowing how to interact with other people in the gym, not understanding the equipment, or just not being sure what’s effective and what isn’t.
 To make this a little easier, do your research before you set foot in the gym; having a set program to follow makes it much easier to stay out of your own head.
 Look up videos on YouTube, search for inspiration on social media, meet with a trainer, or ask a friend who is more experienced to help you.

-Making comparisons between yourself in the gym can sometimes have a negative impact on your self esteem and create an uncomfortable environment if you struggle with gym anxiety.
-This is another thing that all people in the gym have felt before but this is something you’ll have to continually practice to get better at.
+Making comparisons between yourself in the gym can sometimes have a negative impact on your self-esteem.
+And thus will create an uncomfortable environment if you struggle with gym anxiety.
+This is another thing that all people in the gym have felt before.
+However, this is something you’ll have to continually practice to get better at.
 Making comparisons is okay… What’s not okay is feeling like you aren’t good enough before you lack what someone else may have.
-Instead, start developing an attitude that comparing yourself to others isn’t a negative thing and instead look at it as a goal.
+Instead, start developing an attitude where comparisons are goals instead of negative feelings.
 If you make an upward comparison and come up short, try to frame it as showing you have room to grow instead of highlighting your flaws.

 Another way to avoid comparisons in the gym… Just don’t do it.
 But how?
 Again, this is a natural response in a situation where you may feel a bit nervous but it really can be simple to just block out your surroundings.
 If you focus more on the work your body is doing, the less you’ll focus on the other gym goer’s.
 Mindful lifting and exercise are actually incredibly important… focus on breathing, pay mind to the muscle activation, follow your lifting cues, etc.